iltempo/rulesio/README.md

 * `webhook_url` -- defaults to 'http://whenauser.com/events'
 * `middleware` -- takes the symbol for a middleware and a block, configuring it
 * `queue` -- takes the class used for queuing (default: WhenAUser::MemoryQueue), and an optional hash
+* `custom_data` -- this proc is passed env, and should return a hash to be merged into every event

 The `exceptions` middleware accepts these options: